BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/04_1_Sending_Coins_The_Easy_Way.md

     "safe": true
   }
 ```
 This is all expected.
 Cryptocurrency doesn't come in bills and coins, like physical money, but instead in singular blobs.
 If someone sends you 0.01798971 BTC, then that entire amount is stored in the transaction that sent you the money.
 When you pay someone else, you use that transactions, send part of it to your recipient _and_ send the rest back to yourself as "change", forming a new address.
 More on that in the next section.
 Fortunately, `sendtoaddress` takes care of this for you, generating a change address and looping the remaining funds back: that's the additional transaction you see in your wallet (and why a previous transaction disappeared).
+It'll just take a short time to show up (usually 10 minutes or less if you're using robust transaction-fee values on Signet).

 ## Send Coins the Even Easier Way